UniqueStudio/UniqueHackDayDashboard/README.md

 ## Architecture

-The latest ant-design, react, redux and redux-saga were used in this project.
+The latest ant-design, react, redux, rxjs and `redux-observable` were used in this project.

 In `src` directory, there are `Components`, `Layouts` and `Views`.